github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% data variables.product.prodname_secret_scanning_caps %} is a security feature that helps detect and prevent the accidental inclusion of sensitive information such as API keys, passwords, tokens, and other secrets in your repository.
 When enabled, {% data variables.product.prodname_secret_scanning %} scans commits in public repositories for known types of secrets and alerts repository administrators upon detection.

+{% data variables.product.prodname_secret_scanning_caps %} will scan your entire Git history on all branches present in your {% data variables.product.prodname_dotcom %} repository for secrets{% ifversion ghec or ghes %}, even if the repository is archived{% endif %}.{% ifversion ghes < 3.11 %} {% data variables.product.prodname_secret_scanning_caps %} does not scan issues.{% endif %}

+{% data reusables.secret-scanning.what-is-scanned %}

 For private repositories, {% data variables.product.prodname_secret_scanning %} is available if you have a {% data variables.product.prodname_GH_advanced_security %} (GHAS) license, providing additional scanning capabilities and custom patterns for detection.

 Below is a typical workflow: